 At the 1963 Geneva Motor Show the Italian car manufacturer Lancia introduced the Fulvia, a model they would produce until 1976.
-Fulvia cars are well known in automobile history and won the International Rally Championship in 1972.
+Fulvia cars even won the International Rally Championship in 1972.
 While testing this car and its engine in 1967 Road & Track magazine described the car as being a precise machine with state of the art engineering.

 Specifications of Lancia Fulvia